wonderfly/lanyon/_posts/2018-04-10-mos-security.md

 to be ASCII texts which in no way poses a security threat, and one day email developers added rich contents like Word documents that can have viruses written in macro.
-Another example is web pages, which used to be static HTML files that were secure, until the appearance of dynamic widgets like applet and Javascript.
+Another example is web pages, which used to be static HTML files that were secure, until the appearance of dynamic widgets like applet and JavaScript.
 Since then security problems pop one after another.

-### 9.3.5 Trused Computing Base
+### 9.3.5 Trusted Computing Base

 At the heart of a "trusted system" is a minimal **Trusted Computing Base (TCB)**.
 If the TCB is working to specification, it is believed that the system